Sheroes Ambassador Program

 EarthCorps in partnership with HerRay!
-Foundation are excited to announce the first annual HerRay!
+Foundation is excited to announce the first annual HerRay!
 Sheroes program to support and encourage female leadership in the environmental field.
 HerRay!
 Foundation will support two women in EarthCorps 2020 leadership cohort who are selected as “HerRay!
 Sheroes.”
 The Sheroes are ambassadors to other women trying to enter the environmental field and will serve as inspiration for other young women who aspire to lead.
 Also, each HerRay!
 Shero will gain leadership skills, professional development, and networking experience as they forge their path in the environmental sector.

 Meet our 2020 Sheroes: